MetaCenterCloudPuppet/cesnet-hue/README.markdown

 <a name="class-hue-hdfs">
 ### Class `hue::hdfs`

-HDFS initialiations.
+HDFS initialization.
 Actions necessary to launch on HDFS namenode: Create hue user, if needed.

 This class or *hue::user* class is needed to be launched on all HDFS namenodes.

 <a name="class-hue-user">
 ### Class `hue::user`

 Creates hue system user, if needed.
-The hue user is required on the all HDFS namenodes to autorization work properly and we don't need to install hue just for the user.
+The hue user is required on the all HDFS namenodes to authorization work properly and we don't need to install hue just for the user.

 It is better to handle creating the user by the packages, so we recommend dependency on installation classes or Hue packages.